hotosm/learnosm/beginner/start_josm.rst

   .. figure:: ../_static/scroll_bar.png
      :align: center

-* Click on “Bing Sat”.
-Then Click “Activate”.
+* Click on "Bing Sat".
+Then Click "Activate".

   .. figure:: ../_static/activate_bing_sat.png
      :align: center
      :width: 350px

-* You should now see “Bing Sat” in the list below the Activate button.
+* You should now see "Bing Sat" in the list below the Activate button.

 Add Presets
 ...........